2023

 If you need to improve your English language skills before you enter this degree programme, INTO Queen's University Belfast offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for admission to this degree.

-The rapid production of 'omics' data within medicine and the life sciences has meant that individuals with analytical experience in this field are highly sought after.
+The rapid production of 'omics' data within medicine and the life sciences has meant that individuals with health data science experience in this field are highly sought after.
 Recent graduates have gone on to work in industry in companies such as Almac Diagnostics, Liberty IT and Fios Genomics and some have gone onto further PHD level research.

-Many of our students go on to pursue further PhD study in Bioinformatics at Queen’s and further afield.
-Others go on to work in a variety of roles in both the private and public sector here in Northern Ireland and internationally.
-The following are some of the jobs they have taken on:
+Many of our students go on to pursue further PhD study in health data science at Queen’s and further afield.
+Others go on to work in a variety of roles in both the private and public sector industry here in Northern Ireland and internationally, including the following:

 Graduate Trainee HPC, University of Bristol